Cmxu/hackmit2017-puzzles/README.md

 Obviously, there were many solutions to all of these problems and so the difficulty rating is pretty subjective; it also depends on your skill level with each of the tools used.

-<sup>1</sup>We have heard that you can reverse engineer this, MD5 hashing being a key step.
+<sup>1</sup>We have heard that you can reverse engineer this problem (removing the fun and educational part), MD5 hashing being a key step.

 Disclaimer
 ----------